illuminatedwax/pesterchum/readme.txt

 * Pressing the up arrow will cycle through a history of your comments, so if you want to retype something, you can pull it up.

+* You can submit directly to the Pesterchum Quote Database!
+If you have a particualarly awesome conversation, you can submit it to the database by simply highlighting the good part of the conversation, right clicking it and choosing "Submit to Pesterchum QDB!"

 MEMOS
 -----
 One of the most interesting features to make was the memos, and make